Guide to isthmic spondylolisthesis

-This condition is most commonly found in the lower (or lumbar) region of the back.
-While most cases of spondylolisthesis do not cause any symptoms, more severe cases can cause symptoms including pain, tenderness, muscle spasms, stiffness and more.
+This condition is most commonly found in the lumbar (lower) region of the back.
+While most cases of spondylolisthesis do not cause any symptoms, more severe cases can cause symptoms including pain, tingling, numbness, weakness, muscle spasms and stiffness.

 Treatments for isthmic spondylolisthesis

 Treatments available to help make recovering from isthmic spondylolisthesis more bearable include:

 - Muscle relaxants

 Conservative treatments should always be attempted first before considering surgery.
 If your symptoms from isthmic spondylolisthesis do not improve significantly after several weeks or months of nonsurgical therapies, your physician may then recommend spondylolisthesis surgery.
 Traditional spinal fusion is a common surgery option for this condition; however, it is a highly invasive surgery with a long, sometimes exhausting, recovery period.